1 Week NORTHERN Albania Itinerary for Hikers

 No you should not bring your car to the alps if you plan to visit both Valbona and Theth and complete the hike between the two parks.

-Know Before you Go: Northern Albania Edition
+Know Before you Go: North Albania Edition

 For general Albania pre-travel tips, this post lays it all out.